ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/CustomizingTheSampleContract.md

 }
 ```

-In this patterm, asset state builds up as events arrive and so a carrier, a temperature and a geo location can arrive as discrete events and in any order.
+In this pattern, asset state builds up as events arrive and so a carrier, a temperature and a geo location can arrive as discrete events and in any order.
 Or they can all arrive together in a single event.
 The final state will have all three properties as events are merged into state automatically.
+Note that the object that defines a create or update event is by definition a part of the object that defines asset state, and these objects can be arbitrarily deeply nested.

 ###Rules and Alerts
+Rules exist to calculate a result that might add or update a property in the state, or that might raise or clear an alert based on a threshold or some other relationship.
+Any rule that deals with an alerts is expected -- and indeed **must** -- either raise or clear the alert whenever it executes.
+There are no exceptions to this when deriving from one of the advanced IoT sample contracts.

-Differences that can be observed when the ordering or content of events change are generally related to the calculated alert status in this contract, which is all about timing.
-Alerts are shown as the name of the alert in one or more of three alert status arrays names `active`, `raised` or `cleared`.
+Alerts are represented as both a state and a threshold on or off.
+They appear in the state as an alert name string in one or more of three alert status arrays names `active`, `raised` or `cleared`.

 - `active`: the alert is active as of the most recent event (which of course leads to a change of the asset's state object), so whether the contract received the three separate properties as discrete events or as a single composite event, the alert appears as `active` in the calculated state, assuming of course that the temperature received was above the `OVERTEMP` threshold
 - `raised`: the alert has just been raised by the most recent event and no longer appears as `active`, and when the next event of any kind arrives the alert no longer appears as `raised` because that happens only on the actual transition event from cleared to raised
 - `cleared`: the alert has just been cleared by the most recent event and no longer appears as `active`, and when the next event of any kind arrives the alert no longer appears as `cleared` because that happens only on the actual transition event from raised to cleared

-This flexibility in order of arrival and complexity of event makes the sample contract relatively immune to API expansion issues where composite devices with different combinations of sensors might otherwise force new API to be developed and deployed.

-And so this contract specifically defines these behaviors:
+Since thresholds happen only once, differences that can be observed in the final state of a sequence of events based on the ordering of events.
+The state in which an alert is raised shows both `active` and raised.
+If the alert remains active after the next event, it shows `active` only, since the most recent event raised it when it was already active.
+Thus, the exact sequence is all about timing as thresholds move around.
+And since sensor readings can be combined by for example smarter sensors, the partial state as event pattern allows a level of flexibility in arrival order and event complexity that males these sample contracts relatively immune to API expansion.
+Composite devices with different combinations of sensors might otherwise force new API to be developed and deployed, but partial state as event accepts any combination of writable event properties without issue.

+More specifically now, the trade lane sample contract specificaly defines these behaviors in its boiler plate and rules:

 - any combination of properties can arrive in any combination of *discrete* or *composite* events
 - temperature events are relevant to frozen goods and should not be sent when the consignment does not contain frozen goods